Graft-chimaera: In Darwin's works

 I will therefore give all the facts which I have been able to collect on the formation of hybrids between distinct species or varieties, without the intervention of the sexual organs.
 For if, as I am now convinced, this is possible, it is a most important fact, which will sooner or later change the views held by physiologists with respect to sexual reproduction.
 A sufficient body of facts will afterwards be adduced, showing that the segregation or separation of the characters of the two parent-forms by bud-variation, as in the case of Cytisus adami, is not an unusual though a striking phenomenon.
 We shall further see that a whole bud may thus revert, or only half, or some smaller segment.

+Genera

+The following graft-chimaera genera are accepted: